Sankoff & Hein Offer Hope & Hospitality for ALL

 Many kinds of people—from England, the Sudan, Syria, Dallas—praying to their gods, losing love and finding love—all the emotions of 9/11.
 A witty gay couple (Nick Duckart and Samonsky) come to grips with their differences, while an Englishman finds love with a sweet Texas lady (Chamblee Ferguson and Christine Toy).

 Meanwhile, a mother worries about her fireman son at the Twin Towers, while she makes a lifelong friend in Newfoundland.
-A Muslim chef offers to improve the food (Duckart), and a Sudanese visitor worries about his family (versatile James Early Jones II).
+A Muslim chef offers to improve the food (Duckart), and a Sudanese visitor worries about his family (versatile James Earl Jones II).
 All the world is there.

 The actors pull it off with wit and charm, changing accents, changing roles.
 They create patterns and shapes against a rugged stone wall, set with Northern pines and a fascinating colorful lightscape.